gurongzhang/DAT505-GitHub/Session7/README.md

 ********************

 ## S7-ClassExamples-01-Texture-Eyes-Interaction:*An 'eye' that continuously ‘looks’ the mouse position*
-#### In this example, a sphere with the eye texture will stare fixedly at the mouse, so with the mouse moving, the sphere will do the corresponding rotation.
+#### In this example, a sphere with the eye texture will *stare fixedly at the mouse*, so with the mouse moving, the sphere will do the *corresponding rotations*.
 ![S7-ClassExamples-01-Texture-Eyes-Interaction00](/Session7/(README)pictures/pic-7.png "S7-ClassExamples-01-Texture-Eyes-Interaction00")
 ### Knowledge Points
 1. First we find the values that **catch the mouse move** and *print them in console* to see the *mouse position*: